LD 50 Lethal Dose

 LD 50 Lethal Dose is a 2003 horror film directed by Simon De Selva, produced by Alistair MacLean-Clark and Basil Stephens and written by Matthew McGuchan.
 A group of animal rights activists set off to free an imprisoned colleague from a terrifying ordeal but their rescue mission turns into a series of twisted and mind bending incidents.
 Starring Tom Hardy, Katharine Towne and Melanie Brown.

 Plot

-Animal activists Helen, Matt, Louise, and Gary break into an animal research facility, when Gary (McCall) gets caught in a bear trap.
+A group of animal activists, who call themselves LD 50, break into an animal research facility, when Gary gets caught in a bear trap.
 Unable to free Gary, the rest of the group flees, leaving Gary to take the blame.
 A year later, the group has since disbanded until an encrypted e-mail from Gary arrives asking for help.
-Danny (Bill), who has been visiting Gary in prison, tells the group that Gary has traded his body for experiments in exchange for a reduced sentence.
+Danny, who has been visiting Gary in prison, tells the group that Gary has traded his body for experiments in exchange for a reduced sentence.

-The group, still stricken by guilt one year later, eagerly reunites and investigates the research facility attempting to help find information on the request of Gary.
-When they arrive to the facility however, they find the place is a dump and abandoned.
-They continue to investigate anyhow, and soon realize that the facility has been the location of many recent illegal government experiments, not only on animals but on humans as well.

-They then realize that they are locked in the facility and they battle explosions, chemicals, fires, floods, unknown creatures, and government agents.
-Helen attempts to recover more information, while Matt and Louise search for a way out.
-However, they split up, and Matt is captured by the government agents.
-Helen comes across a computer, and realizes that there are government agents who have gone rogue and are illegally attempting to create a super-human being.
-She is astonished at the discovery.

-Meanwhile, Louise is attacked by a rabid animal, but is able to fight it off and electrocute it with wires that are dangling nearby.
-She then stumbles across a bubbling vat of acid.
-Realizing that the acid is being heated up, she figures that someone is there and begins to investigate carefully.
-She enters a storage room nearby and finds Matt inside, all bound and gagged.
-She realizes that someone is planning on throwing Matt into the acid and she promises to stop them, and to the dismay of Matt, leaves him tied up.